-Deep dives into labour market metrics are showing that people who have access to career transition services are not only spending less time unemployed, but they are also often landing new jobs that pay as much or more than they earned previously.
+Deep dives into labor market metrics are showing that people who have access to career transition services are not only spending less time unemployed, but they are also often landing new jobs that pay as much or more than they earned previously.

 That combination of less time without work and comparable or better pay is making a huge but largely unseen contribution to the overall effort to shield working people from the worst economic consequences of the pandemic.

 Data from LHH and industry insights from the World Employment Confederation (WEC), the umbrella group for workforce solutions companies, has confirmed a direct connection between the use of career transition services and the overall burden that governments have faced throughout the pandemic supporting the massive job loss that followed the arrival of COVID-19.

 “The need to invest in and facilitate labour market transitions is identified by international policymakers as one of the key elements for recovery from the Covid-19 crisis,” said Bettina Schaller, President of the World Employment Confederation.
 “We must maintain work and employment as we build for a sustainable new normal.
 Career guidance and transition support will therefore make crucial contributions to protecting workers sustainably and to enabling well-functioning labour markets.”

 Our calculations show that for every dollar private employers spent on LHH career transition services in 2020, government treasuries saved up to $2.60 in economic support for individuals simply because they spent considerably less time unemployed.